Cheesecake Stuffed Strawberries

 - Sliced almonds, toasted (may toast in a dry saute pan till lightly browned or in a 350º oven for 3-6 minutes)

-- Trim bottom of berries so that each will stand up (non-stem side).
-Remove stem and with knife or melon baller, and scoop out some of the strawberry flesh.
-Pipe filling into the opening on top of strawberry till it brims over the top.
-Garnish with the toasted almonds.
+- Trim the bottom of the berries so that each will stand up (non-stem side).
+Remove the stems and with a knife or melon baller, scoop out some of the strawberry flesh making room for the filling.

-!Feel free to top with mini chocolate chips instead of almonds.
+Feel free to top with mini chocolate chips or graham cracker crumbs instead of almonds.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 105Total Fat: 9gSaturated Fat: 3gTrans Fat: 0gUnsaturated Fat: 5gCholesterol: 14mgSodium: 45mgCarbohydrates: 5gFiber: 1gSugar: 3gProtein: 3g